-- 8.4 So far as the second option is concerned, in the past some body corporate managers have charged a fee for providing the information needed to complete Disclosure Statements.
-To my knowledge, none have been prepared to provide the information about defects or liabilities (nor should they).
+- 8.3 The first option will not be feasible in most cases because few sellers will have enough knowledge about the affairs of the body corporate to provide sufficient information.
+Where this option is adopted, a good paper trail should be created and the exercise should be combined with the fourth option. - 8.4 So far as the second option is concerned, some body corporate managers charge a fee for providing the information needed to complete Disclosure Statements.
+To my knowledge, none are prepared to provide the information about defects or liabilities (nor should they).
 Personally, I have difficulty with the body corporate manager providing information beyond that required by the statute (such as the Disclosure Statement information).
-First, I think there is a conflict between the manager's duty to the body corporate and the lot owners on the one hand and the person to whom the information is being provided (for a fee) on the other hand.
+First, I think there is a conflict between the manager's duty to the body corporate and the lot owners on the one hand and the person to whom the information is being provided (for a fee that the manager keeps) on the other hand.
 How can the manager (who is a fiduciary) discharge both duties?
 Second, I understand most manager's have not made appropriate disclosure to and obtained informed consent from bodies corporate to do what they are doing.
-Third, if the manager makes a mistake, I am sure the person who suffers a loss as a result will also look to the body corporate for compensation.
+Third, if the manager makes a mistake.
+I am sure the person who suffers a loss as a result will also look to the body corporate for compensation.
 This would be an issue for that person who would also be a new member of the body corporate.
 Apart from all that, the fees commonly charged by managers are almost the same as the cost of a body corporate inspection report, yet the information provided is totally inadequate to protect against breach of warranties. - 8.5 The third option is the safest.
 If the inspection is being carried out by a non-professional, care needs to be taken to ensure that all records are made available and that they are properly analysed.
 In my view, a comprehensive written report from the person inspecting is the best outcome because it can be annexed to the Contract, as previously suggested. - 8.6 If the fourth option (with or without the first option) is chosen, then the critical thing will be ensuring that the seller's consent is an informed consent.
 My suggestion is that the seller be given advice in conference by a qualified solicitor (not a Para-legal) covering the need for the disclosure and the consequences of inadequate or incorrect disclosure.
 The seller must have a clear understanding of the risks involved.
 I would then confirm the advice in writing. - 8.7 I appreciate that all this impacts on the current practice where Contracts are prepared by real estate agents.
 I think the reality is that agents will need to either: - become much more proficient (and organised) in the preparation of Contracts and ensure that they are covered by their professional indemnity insurance; or - vacate contract preparation in favour of solicitors. - 8.8 Turning now to the position of the buyer's solicitor, they are under a duty to determine whether (among other things): - the provisions of the BCCM Act regarding disclosure and the attachment of an Information Sheet have been complied with; and - any of the seller's express or implied warranties have been breached.